Manafix/Manafix/README.md

 - 🌱 I’m currently learning **TypeScript and Solidity**

-- 👨‍💻 All of my projects are available at [https://manafix.dev](https://manafix.dev)
+- 👨‍💻 Some of my projects are available at [https://manafix.dev](https://manafix.dev)

 - 💬 Ask me about **Scrapping**